Estimating the number of zeros of Dedekind zeta-functions: Proof of Theorem 1

 where

+for a given fixed constant $d>\frac{1}{2}$.
 Here $b:=\frac{1}{2}-\beta$.
-Now, the idea is to limit the contribution of each integral by a linear combination of poles of different degrees located at $\frac{1}{2}+d+iT-\rho$.
+Notice that this defines a harmonic function in $b$ and $t$ for $t\neq0$.
+Now, the idea is to limit the contribution of each term in equation \eqref{I hate overleafs restrictions about naming equations} by a linear combination of poles of different degrees located at $\frac{1}{2}+d+iT-\rho$.
 We may then evaluate the sum of these poles due to their connection to the logarithmic derivatives of $\xi_K(\frac{1}{2}+d+iT)$.
-This idea was inspired by a very similar method used by Turing to estimate $S_1(T)$ \cite{turing}.
-The following lemma presents us with the required bounds for $f(b,t,d)$. \begin{lemma} Let $|b|\leq\frac{1}{2}$ and $t\neq0$.
+This idea was inspired by a very similar method used by Turing to estimate $S_1(T)$ \cite{bib4}.
+The following lemma presents us with the required bounds for $f(b,t)$. \begin{lemma} Let $|b|\leq\frac{1}{2}$ and $t\neq0$.
 Then